-an ECKA service is committed to:
+ECKA is committed to:

-- professional, ethical and responsible use of ICT at ECKA services - providing a safe workplace for management, educators, staff and others using the service's ICT facilities and information sharing platforms - the rights of all children to feel safe, and be safe at all times - safeguarding the privacy and confidentiality of information received, transmitted or stored electronically - ensuring that the use of the service's ICT facilities complies with all service policies and relevant government legislation - providing management, educators and staff with online information, resources and communication tools to support the effective operation of the service.
+- professional, ethical and responsible use of ICT at the service - providing a safe workplace for management, educators, staff and others using the service's ICT facilities and information sharing platforms - safeguarding the privacy and confidentiality of information received, transmitted or stored electronically - ensuring that the use of the service's ICT facilities complies with all service policies and relevant government legislation - providing management, educators and staff with online information, resources and communication tools to support the effective operation of the service. - Users of ECKA ICT, computer systems and devices should be aware that the data they create on the organisation's systems remains the property of ECKA and that ECKA reserves the right to audit networks and systems periodically to ensure compliance with this policy.